ProxeusApp/proxeus-core/docs/quickstart.md

 ## Proxeus Demo Ethereum Smart Contract

-For your convenience, a demo smart contract is deployed on the Goerli network at the following address:
+For your convenience, a demo smart contract is deployed on the Sepolia network at the following address:

 ```
-0x66FF4FBF80D4a3C85a54974446309a2858221689
+0x9bc518Fd070BE3DBB07399261688015744a7FB02
 ```

 ## Create a docker-compose.yml file